Monetary wealth is often defined as absolute net worth.

 Other items within your control are income, investing consistently, and maximizing wellbeing within a frugal lifestyle.

-The savings must be invested in appreciating, cashflow generating assets to take advantage of compound growth and to beat inflation.
+The savings must be invested to combat inflation over the long term.
 Such assets include stocks, bonds, and real estate.

 The Power of Compounding

 Compounding investment returns are what grow wealth.
 Given time, your invested money will work harder than you ever can.

 If you invest $1,000 per month for 30 years, you’ll have $1,220,000 at a conservative 7% return.
 A total of $360,000 was contributed over that 30 years.
 The remaining $860,000 came from compounded returns.

 By investing consistently, you will naturally catch the highs and lows of the market, increasing the likelihood that you will acquire the market return.

 Investing as soon as money becomes available limits attempts at market timing, maximizes time in the market and reinforces solid investing habits.

 When To Invest?

 Not everyone is ready to invest.
 I won’t tell you to invest.
 I do not know your specific circumstances.